How much would 'Medicare for All' cost? Democrats' health care plan explained

 “It’s just the right thing to do,” Harris said at the time, according to The Washington Post.

-Since then, 2020 Sen. Kirsten Gillibrand, D-N.Y., former Secretary of Housing and Urban Development Julian Castro, Sen. Elizabeth Warren, D-Mass., and Rep. Tulsi Gabbard, D-Hawaii, have also reportedly endorsed the program.
+Since then, 2020 candidates Sen. Kirsten Gillibrand, D-N.Y., former Secretary of Housing and Urban Development Julian Castro, Sen. Elizabeth Warren, D-Mass., and Rep. Tulsi Gabbard, D-Hawaii, have also endorsed the program.

 How much would it cost?